theresagonz/svelte-resume/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
+You should see the app running!
 Edit a component file in `src`, save it, and reload the page to see your changes.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+## Using Svelte Resume

+Get started by replacing the dummy data with your info!
+Name and summary go in Header.svelte, and everything else goes in Body.svelte (both located in src/components/structural).

+Adjust the appearance and fit your unique content by changing global css variables for color, spacing, and other appearance items.
+These are located in the :root selector at the top of global.css (example: --link-color).
+This particular configuration is designed to adapt to different content and maintain alignment.

+Just a note: the particular settings optimize for my current version of Google Chrome (80.0.3987.132) with 8.5 x 11"-size PDF and Print Settings margins set to 'none'.
+Might look funky with other browsers or settings.

+Preview how your resume will look in the browser with Print Preview.
+Create a PDF using your computer's [print to PDF](https://acrobat.adobe.com/us/en/acrobat/how-to/print-to-pdf.html) functionality.

+Change styles and add your own components based on your resume's specific needs!

+# Production Mode

+Should you need to host on the web:

 ## Building and running in production mode